TheEpicFace007/roblox-domino-pizza-api/README.md

   * [ ] Figure out the endpoint
   * [ ] Write a library function
 * Make the API Documentation
-* Build a realtime pizza tracker while we wait for the pizza to arrive
+* Build a realtime pizza tracker
   * [ ] Figure out the endpoint
   * [ ] Write a library function
   * [ ] Build a simple express API that uses the library to get tracking info